Navigating an undergraduate research program

 Finding a lab

-There are many excellent ways to find a lab on campus, including doing web search for topics of interests to you, keep an eye out for interesting news stories from Stanford labs, or talking to professors.
+There are many excellent ways to find a lab on campus, including doing web search for topics of interests to you, keeping an eye out for interesting news stories from Stanford labs, or talking to professors.
 You may also find it helpful to visit the following compiled resources:

 Wu Tsai Neuro's directory of faculty